sushruta-i/twitter-alarm/README.md

 access_token = 'ACCESS_TOKEN'
 access_token_secret = 'ACCESS_SECRET'

 Replace each string with the appropriate key.
-More detailed instrucitons can be found by searching 'tweepy authentication'.
+More detailed instructions can be found by searching 'tweepy authentication'.